Tizi006/WeatherTop/README.md

-# a bew based weather application
+# a web based weather application